hui2000ji/scETM/README.md

 ### Required data
 scETM requires a cells-by-genes matrix as input, in the format of an AnnData object.
 Detailed description about AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).

-Note that the evaluation script requires the input to have following fields in the AnnData.obs: 'batch_indices','cell_types'
+Note that the evaluation script requires the input to have following fields in the AnnData.obs: 'batch_indices', 'cell_types'

 ### scETM and p-scETM
 There are two flavors, scETM and pathway-informed scETM (p-scETM).
 The difference is that, in p-scETM, the gene embedding \rho is fixed to a pathways-by-genes matrix, which can be downloaded from the [pathDIP4 pathway database](http://ophid.utoronto.ca/pathDIP/Download.jsp).
 We only keep pathways that contain more than 5 genes.